Milne Bay Diving — Papua New Guinea

 150.7700°E

-Milne Bay is a macro photographer's dream where bizarre critters — hairy frogfish, mimic octopus, ornate ghost pipefish — hide in volcanic black sand against a backdrop of pristine reefs.
+Milne Bay is a macro photographer's dream where bizarre critters — hairy frogfish, mimic octopus, ornate ghost pipefish — hide in volcanic black sand against a backdrop of healthy reefs.
 WWII wrecks add historical depth, and the region's isolation means encounters are private.
 The ultimate critter hunt destination.

 Muck Diving and Coral Extremes

-Score Breakdown
+Score breakdown

 Click any score to see a detailed breakdown